charityyoungblood/StatisticsAndProbability/ProducingData.md

 ## Sample Size ##

   - Our FIRST priority is to make sure the sample is representative of the population, by using some form of probability sampling plan
+  - To get a more precise idea of what values are taken by the variable of interest for the entire population, a larger sample does a better job, than a smaller one